Skip to main content

 This District’s student discipline policy and procedure is designed to provide students with a safe, healthy, and educationally sound environment.
 Students are expected to be aware of and comply with this policy and procedure, including behavioral expectations that respect the rights, person, and property of others.
 Students are also expected to pursue the required course of studies.
 Students and staff are expected to work together to develop a positive climate for learning.

-Development and review | Accurate and complete reporting of all disciplinary actions, including the associated student-level information, behavioral violations, and other forms of discipline the district considered or attempted, is essential for effective review of this policy; therefore, the district will ensure such reporting.
-The district will collect data on disciplinary actions administered in each school, as required by RCW 28A.300.042, and any additional data required under other district policies and procedures.
+Accurate and complete reporting of all disciplinary actions, including the associated student-level information, behavioral violations, and other forms of discipline the district considered or attempted, is essential for effective review of this policy.
+Therefore, the District will ensure such reporting.
+The District will collect data on disciplinary actions administered in each school, as required by RCW 28A.300.042, and any additional data required under other district policies and procedures.

 The District will ensure that school principals confer with certificated building employees at least annually to develop and/or review building discipline standards and review the fidelity of implementation of those standards.
 At each district school, principals and certificated staff will develop written school procedures for administering discipline at their school with the participation of other school personnel, students, parents/guardians, families, and the community.
 Each school will: